ParallelMaths/parallel/pages/7-01-parallelogram.md

 :::

-Perhaps the professor is exaggerating when he implies that the demonstration is potentially deadly, but there is no doubt that is dangerous, as demonstrated in the clip below.
+Perhaps the professor is exaggerating when he implies that the demonstration is potentially deadly, but there is no doubt that it is dangerous, as demonstrated in the clip below.
 Before you laugh, bear in mind that the bright young student was brave and dedicated, but made just one small mistake, and paid a painful price.